docknetwork/dock-substrate-common/README.md

-Common libraries and pallets used by dock-substrate and its dependencies.
+Common libraries, pallets and modified substrate modules used by dock-substrate and its dependencies.